 Transfer your code to a hardware target

-There are a number of different mechanisms for transferring your executable image to a target device, depending on the type of hardware you are using.
+There are a number of different mechanisms for transferring your executable image to a target device, depending on the type of hardware that you are using.

-- The Getting your program on your board tutorial provides information for mbed users.
+- The Getting your program on your board tutorial provides information for Mbed users.

 - The Blinky Project with MDK-ARM video tutorial shows how to use MDK with an STM32F4 Discovery board to get your code running on a hardware device.